Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Gunsight Peak Climb

 The morning came too soon, and we were going to Blue Glacier before long.
-We bypassed Point 7070 to the pass above Blue Lake.
-Then we avoided the east ridge by making a rising traverse over the snow.
+We bypassed Point 7070 to the pass above Blue Lake and bypassed the east ridge by traversing over the snow.
 But we ended up on the wrong col like Eric and his son did two years earlier.

 Soon, we went down on the snow, walked north a short way, and went up one notch to the north.
-Then we scrambled class 3-4 terrain to reach the right col. It turned out to be more exhausting but a relief to see the saddle at last.
+We then scrambled class 3-4 terrains to reach the correct notch.
+It turned out to be more exhausting, but it was a relief to see the saddle.

 Blue Lake